-We are in the thick of the holiday season, and the stress of preparing for the season can take a toll on those who suffer from migraine headaches.
-Not to mention the increased prevalence of tempting migraine trigger foods all around you.
+Holiday gatherings are in full swing and the stress of preparing for the season can take a toll on those who suffer from migraine headaches.
+If you are prone to migraines, you should resist the temptation of migraine trigger foods all around you.

-In the words of New Orleans Saints Head Coach Sean Payton, who counseled his team while talking about a different subject, “Don’t eat the cheese!”
+In the words of former New Orleans Saints Head Coach Sean Payton, who is known to counsel his team while talking about a different subject, “Don’t eat the cheese!”
 Especially if it is aged or processed cheese – that’s a known migraine trigger.
 So skip the cheese tray, especially cheddar, blue and swiss cheese.
-They contain an amino acid known to trigger headaches.
+They contain an amino acid that can cause headaches.

 If you have suffered with migraine headaches for a while, then you probably know best what causes yours.
 Meanwhile, it never hurts to review the list of migraine triggers and start a food diary to keep track.

 The most common migraine triggers are red wine, salty and spicy foods, chocolate and monosodium glutamate, also known as MSG, all of which show up regularly at holiday gatherings.